gSchool/DNA-release-2/02-Phase-1/99-checkpoint.md

 ##### !question

-HOw do you define Open Source?
+How do you define Open Source?
 ##### !end-question

 ##### !placeholder